MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/maneuver-types.md

 ---
 title: "Maneuver Types | Microsoft Docs"
-description: "This article lists maneuver type values thar are returned the Routes in the maneuverType field in the HTTP response." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "This article lists maneuver type values that are returned the Routes in the maneuverType field in the HTTP response." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""